 - As an appraiser, this conference is a wonderful way to see the power of GIS and how it is being utilized.
 For those in GIS, exposure to how your users are leveraging your systems, and what they need, is a wonderful way to enhance your operation.
 This conference is the ideal placed to be inspired by the work of others in our industry. - Scott Rountree, Augusta-Richmond County Board of Assessors

 - Best and most valuable conference I attend every year.
-Technology is rapidly changing the way mass appraisal is administered and if your not at this conference, your not on the cutting edge of our industry. - Warren Dixon, Naperville Township (IL) Assessor
+Technology is rapidly changing the way mass appraisal is administered and if you're not at this conference, you're not on the cutting edge of our industry. - Warren Dixon, Naperville Township (IL) Assessor

 - Sometimes we get bogged down in the minutia of our work.
 The conference gives you a week to share struggles and solutions with other people and get inspired again about what we do. -Danielle Simpson, Boulder County (CO) Assessor's Office

 - CAMA/GIS is most beneficial to the technical staff in your jurisdiction.
 Ken Wilkinson, CFA, Lee (FL.)
 County Property Appraiser